 Key features of this 20-day Philippines itinerary

-As we were saying, this 20-day route in the Philippines will take you to discover some of the country’s top destinations.
-However, before detailing it, we want to tell you some of the most important features of the itinerary so you can see how and why we’ve designed it like this:
+As we mentioned earlier, this 20-day route through the Philippines will take you to some of the country’s top destinations.
+However, before getting into the details, we want to tell you some of the most important features of the itinerary so you can see how and why we’ve designed it like this:

-• Arrival and departure days: this is a trip to the Philippines of 20 REAL days, meaning we are not counting international transfers.
-Even so, this itinerary could be squeezed into 20 total days.
+• Arrival and departure days: this is a trip with 20 full days in the Philippines, meaning we’re not including international travel days.
+Even so, this itinerary could fit into 20 total days.
 It all depends on your flight arrival and departure times, so it’s important to have them booked when designing your route.

-• Transfers: we’ve taken into account the golden rule for any trip to the Philippines: “every day you move is a day of transit”.
+• Transfers: we’ve taken into account the golden rule for any trip to the Philippines: “every day you move is a travel day.

-• Best time for a 20-day Philippines route: this itinerary works perfectly if you want to travel to the Philippines in August or in other summer months, since it’s the dry season around Siargao and the weather in Malapascua is usually fine as well.
-It’s true that the rest of the route would technically be rainy season, but that doesn’t mean it will necessarily rain on you.
-If you’re thinking of traveling at another time or want to consider other options, don’t miss our 3-week Philippines route.
+• Best time to follow this 20-day Philippines itinerary: this itinerary works perfectly if you want to travel to the Philippines in August or during the summer months, as it’s the dry season in Siargao and the weather in Malapascua is usually good as well.
+It’s true that the rest of the route would technically be rainy season, but that doesn’t mean it will necessarily rain on your trip.
+If you’re thinking of traveling at another time or want to consider other options, don’t miss our 3-week Philippines itinerary.

-• Pace: it’s a trip of medium intensity.
+• Pace: it’s a moderately paced trip.
 In other words, there’s time to enjoy the journey without rushing everywhere.
-Obviously, if you want to go slower, the best thing would be to remove one destination.
+Obviously, if you want to go slower, it would be best to remove one destination.

-• What it offers: you’ll enjoy beach areas, motorbike rides, waterfalls, diving, and boat trips or island hopping to discover epic corners of the country.
+• What this itinerary offers: you’ll enjoy beach destinations, motorbike rides, waterfalls, diving, and boat trips or island-hopping tours to discover spectacular corners of the country.
 In short, there’s a bit of everything!
-That said, the key to designing a good 20-day itinerary in the Philippines is to read a lot about the different destinations and see what fits you best.
-There are no absolute musts here—there’s a trip for everyone—and that’s why we’ve spent so many years exploring the country.
+That said, the key to designing a good 20-day itinerary in the Philippines is to read a lot about the different destinations and see what suits you best.
+Nothing is an absolute must here—there’s a perfect trip for everyone—and that’s why we’ve spent so many years exploring the country.

-• Starting point: for this 20-day trip to the Philippines it’s Manila, though it could also be Cebu.
-We’ve done it this way because flights to the Philippines are usually cheaper there; but if flying into Cebu works out cheaper for you, go for it!
+• Starting point: for this 20-day trip to the Philippines, it’s Manila, though it could also be Cebu.
+We’ve done it this way because flights to the Philippines are usually cheaper when flying into Manila, but if flying into Cebu works out cheaper for you, go for it!
 You can do the same on the way back, since from Puerto Princesa you can fly to Cebu or Manila.

-• Final stop/order: you can change the order of the route, but we recommend not finishing in Coron or Siargao.
+• Final stop and route order: you can change the order of the route, but we recommend not finishing in Coron or Siargao.
 Why?
-Because they have small, lightly equipped airports, so if there’s bad weather, flights get cancelled and/or delayed—and your international flight is at risk.
+Because they have small airports with limited facilities, so if there’s bad weather, flights can be cancelled and/or delayed—and your international flight is at risk.
 Ending in Puerto Princesa is much better.

-• Budget: this is a trip with mid-range spending.
-We’ll try to take as many domestic flights in the Philippines as possible to make the most of the time.
-If you want to save, you can do more routes by local transport and boats, but then you’ll have to skip some destinations, as you’ll take much longer.
-How much will it cost me?
-You can estimate between $60–70 per day including everything (except the international flight), but it really depends on the kind of hotels, restaurants, activities, etc. To make a better estimate, we recommend reading How much does it cost to travel in the Philippines?.
+• Budget: this is a mid-range trip.
+We’ll try to take as many domestic flights around the Philippines as possible to make the most of the time.
+If you want to save, you can do more legs by local transport and ferry, but then you’ll have to skip some destinations, as getting around will take much longer.
+How much will it cost?
+You can budget around $60–70 per day, including everything (except the international flight), but it really depends on the type of hotels, restaurants, activities, etc. you choose.
+For a more accurate estimate, we recommend reading our guide How much does it cost to travel in the Philippines?

-If you’ve read other routes on the site, you’ll see we really stress creating honest and feasible itineraries in which you enjoy the places rather than sprinting around.
-As you know, we’ve been helping travelers plan their trips for more than a decade, and we still come across crazy routes where you see more planes, buses, and boats than beaches.
-That’s why we emphasize how important it is to make a logical route that factors in travel days—and remember it’s already dark here by about 17:30–18:00.
+If you’ve read other itineraries on the site, you’ll see we always stress the importance of creating realistic, balanced itineraries that let you actually enjoy each place rather than sprinting around.
+As you know, we’ve been helping travelers plan their trips for more than a decade, and we still come across overly ambitious routes where you end up spending more time on planes, buses, and boats than on beaches.
+That’s why we emphasize how important it is to make a logical route that factors in transfer days—and remember it’s already dark here by about 17:30–18:00.

-Also bear in mind that routes are just a model.
-Since we know so many places, we try to build a balanced route considering the destinations people tend to like most, including islands that offer a bit of everything and making sure they’re reasonably well connected.
-Even so, the Philippines has more than 7.700 islands and we’re not all the same.
-So our advice will always be to read a lot about the different destinations (you’ve got the most in-depth guides on our site) and see what matches what you’re looking for.
-In any case, at the end of this article you’ll find alternatives.
+Also bear in mind that itineraries are just a template.
+Since we know the country so well, we try to build a balanced route that takes into account the destinations people tend to like most, includes islands that offer a little bit of everything, and makes sure they’re reasonably well connected.
+Even so, the Philippines has more than 7,700 islands and not everyone travels the same way.
+So our advice will always be to read a lot about the different destinations (you’ll find our most in-depth guides on the site) and see what best fits what you’re looking for.
+Either way, you’ll find alternative routes at the end of this article.

 20-day Philippines itinerary

 Below you’ll find a quick outline of the itinerary we’ve put together.
 If you keep reading, you’ll see the 20-day route through the Philippines step by step.
-However, if you want to jump straight to a section, just click it and we’ll take you there:
+If you want to jump straight to a section, just click on it:

 Day 1: How to get from Manila to Siargao